Aversion to happiness: Research

 For example, "some people—in Western and Eastern cultures—are wary of happiness because they believe that bad things, such as unhappiness, suffering, and death, tend to happen to happy people."
 Empirical studies show that fear of happiness is associated with fragility of happiness beliefs, suggesting that one of the causes of aversion to happiness may be the belief that happiness is unstable and fragile.
 Research shows that fear of happiness is associated with avoidant and anxious attachment styles.
 A study found that perfectionistic tendencies, loneliness, a childhood perceived as unhappy, belief in paranormal phenomena, and holding a collectivistic understanding of happiness are positively associated with aversion to happiness.
 A study found that high perfectionism, low self-esteem, and low meaning in life contribute to fear of happiness.
+A machine learning analysis of 22 potential predictors of fear of happiness showed that existential nihilism and difficulties in emotion regulation were the strongest predictors in both Turkey and the United States.
+These were followed by insecure attachment, both anxious and avoidant, and perfectionism.
+Demographic characteristics, including gender, age, and education, and ideological beliefs, including religiosity and fatalism, contributed little to predictive accuracy in either culture.
+Overall, the findings suggest that fear of happiness reflects broader psychological vulnerability characterized by existential distress, impaired emotion regulation, insecure relational patterns, and maladaptive perfectionism.